Birkenhead United Tramway, Omnibus and Carriage Company

 History

-The company seems to have led a rather uneventful existence, at least by the standards of its predecessors, though by the mid-1890s, it was becoming clear that the corporation was giving serious consideration to conversion of its horse lines to electric traction, and thereafter, operating the system as a municipal concern.
-The BUTO&CCo's lease was due to expire at the end of 1900, so the corporation concentrated its efforts on the Wirral Tramway Company, which had a much longer lease; this was eventually terminated by mutual agreement on the 31st December 1899.
-Although the WTCo was allowed to continue running services until the line to New Ferry was ready for reconstruction, agreement on the finer details of this arrangement could not be reached, the WTCo running its last horse tram service on the 8th May 1900.
-This resulted in new business coming the way of the BUTO&CCo, as the corporation asked the company to provide a replacement tram service on the New Ferry route, which it did from 16th May 1900 onwards.
+The corporation therefore sought powers to buy the WTCo out of its lease (set for the 31st December 1899), and to build an additional nine miles of tramway; these were granted on the 20th June 1899 under the Birkenhead Corporation Act (1899).
+Although the WTCo was allowed to continue running horse-drawn services beyond the end of the lease, and until such time as the line (to New Ferry) was ready for reconstruction, agreement on the finer details of the operational arrangement could not be reached, the WTCo running its last horse tram service on the 8th May 1900.
+This resulted in new business coming the way of the BUTO&CCo, as the corporation asked the latter to provide a replacement tram service on the New Ferry route, which it did from 16th May 1900 onwards.

 Uniforms